 The problem with multi-blade razors is that the blades are too close together.12 Hence, getting rid of whatever is in between can be challenging.
 You can try using a razor brush to do the job.
 You can use a toothpick and the bristles of an old toothbrush as an alternative to reach tight crevices.

 Dry the Razor Completely

-Just like a straight razor, it is essential to let your cartridge razor dry out completely.
+Like a straight razor, it is essential to let your cartridge razor dry out completely.
 You can keep it in a well-ventilated area with constant airflow.
 Doing so will prevent too much exposure to moisture and prevent rust from forming.
 You can also dry it with a hairdryer to make things simpler.

 Sterilize Your Blades

-Again, razor blades are an enticing environment for bacteria build-up.
-Hence, whatever kind of razor you use, it would be best to keep it sterile.
+Again, razor blades are an enticing environment for bacteria build-up.13 Hence, whatever kind of razor you use, it would be best to keep it sterile.
 You can easily do this by filling a bowl with 70% isopropyl alcohol, just enough to cover the head of your razor.
 Let it soak for five to ten minutes, and swirl it around to ensure that you wash every nook and cranny.
-After, just shake it off the excess and leave it to dry.
+After, just shake off the excess and leave it to dry.

 We know that cleaning cartridge razors regularly can save you money and trips to the store.
 However, remember that you should dispose of or replace the blades after three to five shaves.
 Follow these tips if you really cannot be bothered to go out or order a new set of blades.